 we have some.

-The Placebo bottle on a bathroom counter beside bath objects
+the placebo bottle on a bathroom counter beside bath objects

-The clinical setting was not this bathroom.
-This bathroom tested better visually.
+the clinical setting was not this bathroom. this bathroom tested better visually.

 clinical study summary